-- overtime payments

-- camping allowance

-- travelling allowances

-- sewer chokes allowance

-- vehicle allowances

-- meal allowances. - (ix) Rostered Day Off means, a non-working day for full-time employees pursuant to an arrangement of ordinary hours under clause 18A, where the employee: - (a) within two weeks, is granted four days off and one additional day off (the "rostered day off"); or - (b) within three weeks, is granted six days off and one additional day off (the "rostered day off"); or - (c) within four weeks, is granted eight days off and one additional day off (the "rostered day off"). - (x) Seven day a week rotating roster system means a work roster system in which the employee is regularly required to work: - (a) ordinary hours on each of the seven calendar days of the week; and - (b) ordinary hours on at least one Saturday and one Sunday in every four, or in the case of a seasonal worker an average of at least twelve Saturdays and twelve Sundays during a twelve month period; and - (c) on Public Holidays; and - (d) at different agreed commencement times during the roster period (i.e. different shifts) - provided that where, prior to the commencement of this Award, an employee regularly worked according to a roster system that the employer regarded as a seven day a week rotating roster system, and the employee continues to work according to the same roster system, the roster system shall be deemed to be a seven day a week rotating roster system for that employee. - (xi) Significant effects include termination of employment, major changes in the composition, operation or size of the employer's workforce or in the skills required, the elimination or diminution of job opportunities, promotion opportunities or job tenure, the alteration of hours of work, the need for retraining or transfer of employees to other work or locations and the restructuring of jobs.
-Provided that where the Award makes provision for the alteration of any of the matters referred to herein an alteration shall be deemed not to have significant effect. - (xii) Superannuation contributions means all contributions to a complying superannuation fund, and includes (without limitation) any superannuation contributions required to be made under the Superannuation Guarantee (Administration) Act 1992 (Cth), and any additional superannuation contributions made by way of salary sacrifice.
+- overtime payments - camping allowance - travelling allowances - sewer chokes allowance - vehicle allowances - meal allowances. - (ix) Rostered Day Off means, a non-working day for full-time employees pursuant to an arrangement of ordinary hours under clause 19A, where the employee: - (a) within two weeks, is granted four days off and one additional day off (the "rostered day off"); or - (b) within three weeks, is granted six days off and one additional day off (the "rostered day off"); or - (c) within four weeks, is granted eight days off and one additional day off (the "rostered day off"). - (x) Seven day a week rotating roster system means a work roster system in which the employee is regularly required to work: - (a) ordinary hours on each of the seven calendar days of the week; and - (b) ordinary hours on at least one Saturday and one Sunday in every four, or in the case of a seasonal worker an average of at least twelve Saturdays and twelve Sundays during a twelve-month period; and - (c) on Public Holidays; and - (d) at different agreed commencement times during the roster period (i.e. different shifts)

+provided that where, prior to the commencement of this Award, an employee regularly worked according to a roster system that the employer regarded as a seven day a week rotating roster system, and the employee continues to work according to the same roster system, the roster system shall be deemed to be a seven day a week rotating roster system for that employee.

-(xiii) Union means the New South Wales Local Government, Clerical Administrative, Energy, Airlines & Utilities Union (USU); the Local Government Engineers' Association of New South Wales (LGEA); the Development and Environmental Professionals' Association (depa); and the Nurses' Association of New South Wales.
+- (xi) Superannuation contributions means all contributions to a complying superannuation fund, and includes (without limitation) any superannuation contributions required to be made under the Superannuation Guarantee (Administration) Act 1992 (Cth), and any additional superannuation contributions made by way of salary sacrifice. - (xii) Union means the New South Wales Local Government, Clerical Administrative, Energy, Airlines & Utilities Union (USU); the Local Government Engineers' Association of New

+South Wales (LGEA); the Development and Environmental Professionals' Association (depa); and the Nurses' and Midwives Association of New South Wales.